sarahcssiqueira/headless-wordpress/README.md

 # What’s ReactJS

-React is a JavaScript library for the web maintained by Facebook and the developer community.
-JavaScript is a powerful tool for web development, and there are several libraries written in JavaScript to enhance the functionality of the websites.
-ReactJS is mainly used to develop single-page applications that are fast, robust, and dynamic.

 - Create a React App
 I will not give further details to satrt a react app here